stefanskoricdev/wine-shop-app/README.md

 ## Features:
 - Responsive design,
 - Add, remove item from cart,
-- Animations
-## Features:
-- Search specific item,
+- Animations,
-- More items to shop divided into tabs by category
+- Recieving wine list from firebase,
+- Make order which is sent to firestore database

 ## Technology used:
 - React hooks(useReducer, useState, useEffect, useContext)
+- Firebase backend service for dummy backend

 In the project directory, you can run:

+### `npm init`

 ### `npm start`